mswjs/data/README.md

 > See the [Recipes](#recipes) for more tips and tricks on data modeling.

+Throughout this document native JavaScript constructors (i.e. String, Number) will be used as values getters for the models, as they both create a value and define its type.
+In practice, you may consider using value generators or tools like [faker](#usage-with-faker) for value getters.

 #### Using the primary key

 Each model **must have a primary key**.
 That is a single key that can be used to reference an entity of that model.
 Think of it as an ID column for a particular table in a database.